 Family members living with anyone who worked with asbestos can be at an increased risk of developing mesothelioma and possibly other asbestos related diseases.
 This is because asbestos dust can be brought into the home on the clothes of anyone who worked with or around asbestos-containing products.

 Many building materials used in the construction of both public and domestic structures prior to the banning of asbestos may contain asbestos even today.
 Those performing renovation/construction work or home remodeling activities may have been exposed to asbestos dust.
 In some countries, the use of asbestos was not banned at the end of 1999.
 Related non-malignant diseases are not adequate to prevent or protect against mesothelioma.

-Lindsey Cheek is the founding member and chief attorney at the Cheek Law Firm, LLC.
+Lindsey Cheek is the founding member and principle attorney at the Cheek Law Firm, LLC.
 She got her J.D. from the South Texas College of Law and her B.B.A. from the University of Houston.
-Ms. Cheek passed the Bar admissions for the State of Louisiana, the State of Texas, the State of Pennsylvania, and the Northern District of Texas.
+Ms. Cheek is admitted to the Bar in the State of Louisiana, the State of Texas, and the State of Pennsylvania.
 She is a skilled and experienced lawyer who has recovered millions of dollars in settlements for her clients.
 Call today for your FREE consultation!
 (504) 304-4333!